♥

 Caring for your Guinea Pig

-Feeding: We recommend Oxbow Guinea Pig pellets or any guinea pig specific Timothy-based pellet.
-Pellets should only be fed once a day.
+Feeding: We recommend Oxbow or Sherwood Guinea Pig pellets.
+Alfalfa should NEVER be in the first 5 ingredients unless it's for a pregnant mom or babies under six months.
+Pellets are 1/8 a cup per pig per day.
 90% of the diet is Timothy Hay.
-Other hays (Orchard, Meadow) are more of a treat hay but a good addition to the Timothy Hay.
-Fresh hay should be provided consistently throughout the day.
+Other hays (Orchard, Meadow, Botanical) are more of a treat hay but a good addition to the Timothy Hay.

 Fruits/Vegs list: https://www.guinealynx.info/chart.html

 Cages: A cage should be at least 2'x4' but preferably bigger.
 Do NOT use a fish tank, a hamster cage, a rat cage, a ferret nation, a critter nation, or anything that is enclosed it glass or plexiglass.
 Guinea pigs need air circulation.
+Fully enclosed cages (such as fish tanks) create an environment filled with bacteria and low air quality.

 Cage Cleaning: Cages should be cleaned every 3-4 days, depending on how messy your piggy is.
 Once a month, there should also be a thorough cleaning of the cage and everything in it.